 No. A lawyer cannot, under any circumstance, settle your case without your consent.
-Furthermore, it is actually considered an ethical violation to do so.
-According to the American Bar Association (ABA) Model Rule 1.8, “before any settlement offer or plea bargain is made or accepted on behalf of multiple clients, the lawyer must inform each of them about all the material terms of the settlement, including what the other clients will receive or pay if the settlement or plea offer is accepted.”
+Furthermore, doing so would be an ethical violation.
+According to the American Bar Association Model Rule 1.8, your lawyer must inform you about the settlement terms before an offer can be accepted.

 The Legal Process for Settling Cases Can Be Complex

 Many lawyers wait until the plaintiff has reached maximum medical improvement (MMI) before recovering damages—all within the statute of limitations, of course.
 This is because until the plaintiff reaches the MMI, it may be difficult to establish the total amount of a plaintiff’s damages.

 Once the lawyer has a good idea of what the client’s total damages are, they will confer with the plaintiff, provide options, and make recommendations.
 If the plaintiff decides to move forward with the settlement, the following will take place: